yuxuan9982/COflownet/README.md

-This is an implementation of COgflownet with four different tasks.
+This is an implementation of COFlownet with four different tasks.

 The first one is grid, to run this code, you can simply run.